MNsure certified navigator agencies have the ability to assist Minnesotans who are struggling to afford their insulin.

 How does an agency participate?
 Any contracted navigator agency can opt-in to participate in the Minnesota Insulin Safety Net Program at any time.
 In order to be eligible to receive compensation, the agency must first agree to the additional duties by signing a contract amendment.
 Agencies can preview the amendment language in the Attachment C.

 What are the training requirements?
 Once an agency has completed an amendment, MNsure will assign the required online insulin program training to all active staff on your roster through the MNsure Learning Center.
 In order to be included in the directory and be eligible for payment, a navigator must be certified and have completed the insulin program training.

 What are navigators expected to do?
-Once a certified navigator has completed the required online insulin program training (expected to take approximately one hour), the navigator may begin assisting individuals with completing an insulin manufacturer’s patient assistance program application.
+Once a certified navigator has completed the required online insulin program training, the navigator may begin assisting individuals with completing an insulin manufacturer’s patient assistance program application.

 How are agencies paid?
 Navigator agencies will receive between $25 and $70 for each individual assisted by an eligible navigator, with payments issued on a quarterly basis.
 The exact payment amount may vary by quarter and depends on the amount of funding available and the number of eligible Insulin Payment Association Forms submitted.
 For more details, please review the full Navigator Insulin Program Payment Policy on Navigator One Stop.

 Step 1: Contact MNsure at email@example.com to request that a contract amendment be set up.
 Be sure to include the full agency name and the name, title and email address of the current signature authority.
 The name should match the signature authority on record in the Agency Management Program (AMP).
 If it does not, the agency will be asked to update AMP before MNsure proceeds with an amendment.